NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Ethereum/README.md

 ## Ethereum Blockchain Tutorials

-This repository is dedicated to Ethereum Blockchain.
-Here you can find examples related to Smart Contracts and DApps.
+A Repository dedicated to Ethereum Blockchain Tutorials.

 ## Prerequisite
 - Knowledge on